xaviermouy/Haddock_pytorch/README.md

 - `--save_raven`: Save detections in Raven format (.txt) - one file per audio file (optional)
 - `--save_netcdf`: Save detections in NetCDF format (.nc) - one file per audio file (optional)

-**Note:** `--spec_config` is **NOT** needed for inference - all parameters are loaded from the model checkpoint automatically!

-**Inference Process:**
-1. Loads model and **all configuration** from checkpoint
-2. Prints complete configuration to console
-3. Saves configuration to `model_config.json` for reference
-4. Audio is resampled to target rate using the saved config
-5. Spectrograms calculated with saved parameters + denoising
-6. **Automatic sanity checks** ensure dimensions match training
-7. Model inference on sliding windows
-8. Detections merged based on temporal proximity
-9. **Classification window duration added to detection end times** for accurate call boundaries
-10. Results saved in requested formats (CSV, Raven, NetCDF, plots)

 **Output:**
 - `model_config.json`: Complete model configuration for reference
 - **Per-file outputs** (optional, based on flags):